ka-architect/aws-solutions-architect-associate/topics/security/parameters-and-secrets/README.md

 # IAM Certificate Manager
 - If ACM is not available in your region, use AWS CLI to upload your third-party certificate to the IAM certificate store.

+# CloudHSM
+- Failing admin login more than twice zeroizes HSM appliance (all keys, certificates, and other data on the HSM is destroyed)
+- No way to recover your keys if you lose your credentials, use multiple HSMs in mutli-AZ in production to avoid loss